nisthabhattacharjee7-blip/Payment-Gateway-Simulator/README.md

 Built as a learning project — a few things are deliberately simplified rather than production-hardened:

-- The fake bank processor (`processor_simulator.py`) uses randomized outcomes (80% success / 15% decline / 5% timeout) rather than a real payment network integration.
+- The fake bank processor (`processor_simulator.py`) uses randomized outcomes rather than a real payment network integration.
-- Webhook delivery retries must be triggered manually via the `/retry` endpoint; there's no background scheduler polling for due retries.
+- Settlement batching and webhook retries are triggered manually via their respective endpoints; there's no background scheduler polling for due batches or retries.
-- Tests run against the real configured database inside a rolled-back transaction, rather than a fully isolated test database.
+- Tests run against the configured PostgreSQL database inside a rolled-back transaction, rather than a fully isolated test database or container.
+- No rate limiting or request-size limits on public-facing endpoints.
+- A payment that times out during authorization has no reconciliation path — it stays in `created` indefinitely rather than moving to a retryable or expired state.
+- Found and fixed during a self-audit: idempotency requests weren't hashing the real request body (so same-key/different-body reuse wasn't actually detected), and settlement ledger entries were attributed only to the first payment in a batch instead of one per payment.
+Both are fixed as of the current commit; see commit history for the specific changes.

 ---

 ## What I Learned

 - Why a data-driven state machine (a transition map plus a guard function) is cleaner and more testable than scattered if/else validation.
-- Why double-entry bookkeeping requires two entries per transaction, and why ledger tables should be append-only.
+- Why double-entry bookkeeping requires two entries per transaction, and why ledger tables should be append-only — and why that guarantee has to be enforced per-transaction, not just per-batch, or it silently breaks under batching.
-- Why idempotency needs to be enforced at the request layer, not just the service layer, to correctly handle concurrent duplicate requests.
+- Why idempotency needs to be enforced at the request layer, not just the service layer, to correctly handle concurrent duplicate requests — and why hashing the actual request body (not just the key) matters for catching key reuse with a different payload.
 - Why `hmac.compare_digest` matters when comparing secrets, and why API keys should be hashed like passwords rather than stored in plain text.
+- The difference between "settled" as a status flag and settlement as its own auditable entity — and why real gateways model it as a batch with its own ledger movement rather than just flipping a payment's status.
 - The importance of keeping ORM relationships (`back_populates`) consistent on both sides — and how SQLAlchemy fails loudly, but not always clearly, when they aren't.
+- The value of re-reading your own service-layer code adversarially after it's "done" — the settlement and idempotency bugs above passed code review by me the first time; they only surfaced under a deliberate audit.